Court-Pencil/Game-Trivia/README.md

 [Video Game Trivia](https://court-pencil.github.io/Game-Trivia/)

-The Video Game Trivia is an app where you can test your video game knowledge.
-There is a start screen which is in the style of a retro games that is inspired from the early NES console graphics to give that novelty feeling.
-10 quiz questions that are fetched from a API and the questions are different each time you play the quiz.
-Once the quiz is completed it takes you to a results page and shows the users how much they scored and there is a retry button that once clicked will bring you back to the start screen for the user to play again, with new questions loaded each time.
+The app is styled like classic retro games, inspired by early NES console graphics to give a sense of nostalgia.
+It features a start screen with a 'Start' button, which launches a quiz of 10 questions fetched from an API, ensuring a new set of questions each time you play.
+Upon completing the quiz, users are taken to a results page displaying their score, along with a 'play again' button that resets the quiz and loads a fresh set of questions for another round.

 ![image of website on all screen sizes](src/docs/all-screen-sizes-image.png)